 With the day of GDPR coming into effect getting closer and closer and tension of impending “doom” that it “might be” getting higher than ever — it seems reasonable for all involved to get ready for it on all fronts possible before it is too late and the fines will come in full swing.

 Cue numerous think-pieces that describe “what you need to know” or “what you need to know” and more of the same all over again in other words with a sacred anchor “GDPR compliance”.

-However, none of those raving and drooling pieces are actually telling anything about particular approaches the companies are using order to get ready for GDPR implementation.
+However, none of those raving and drooling pieces are actually telling anything about particular approaches the companies are using in order to get ready for GDPR implementation.